In some cases, we earn commissions from affiliate links in our posts.

 18 | Producers planted 20 Easter eggs for their 20th anniversary…

 In the 20th anniversary special episode, producers hid 20 references to old episodes.
-That episode, “Death of the Small Coppers”, is listed as Series 20, Episode 2 on platforms like Acorn TV and BritBox.
+That episode, “Death of the Small Coppers”, is listed as Series 20, Episode 2 on platforms like Acorn TV.

 Fair warning: it's pretty tricky to find them all, even if you've watched the series multiple times and you know you're looking for references.
 In case you'd rather just look ahead, you can find the complete list HERE.

 19 | Neil Dudgeon wasn't always a Barnaby…

 In Series 4, Episode 1, “Garden of Death”, he played lusty gardener Daniel Bolt.
 Maybe he was working undercover?

 20 | An episode was once abandoned due to similarities with a real-life event.